-The Firm’s approach to risk management is predicated on the need to manage the full range of risks facing the Firm including credit, market, business, operational and liquidity risks.
-The Firm’s overriding aim in this area is to minimise the risks to the Firm’s clients, its counterparties and other stakeholders and to ensure it remains in full compliance with regulatory and legal requirements.
+The Firm’s approach to risk management is predicated on the need to manage the full range of risks facing the Firm with the overriding aim to minimise the risks to the Firm’s clients, its counterparties and other stakeholders and to ensure it remains in full compliance with regulatory and legal requirements.

 The Firm’s main business risk relates to a possible fall in assets under management as a result of turbulence in markets or substantial redemptions by investors and a consequent diminution in investment management fees.

 The Firm is exposed to the risk of the non-payment of investment management fees arising from the Firm’s management of various products and counterparty exposure relating to bank deposits.
 The administrator raises invoices and the Firm monitors receipt of payments performing monthly reconciliations to ensure settlement.
 In the case of bank deposits, money is only deposited with highly rated approved counterparties.

-The Firm’s market risk is not material as it has no significant assets or liabilities which have market exposure (eg an exposure to foreign exchange rate movements) and no positions in CRD financial instruments and commodities (ie trading book exposure).
+The Firm’s market risk is not material as it has no significant assets or liabilities which have market exposure (ie an exposure to foreign exchange rate movements) and no positions in CRD financial instruments and commodities (ie trading book exposure).

 |Total tier 1 capital||25,287|

 The aim of the Remuneration Code (the ‘Code’) is to ensure that firms have risk-focused remuneration policies which promote and are consistent with effective risk management, and do not expose firms to excessive risk.

-The Firm has adopted policies in relation to the Firm’s remuneration arrangements which address potential conflicts of interest arising from such arrangements by taking into account the controls in place to guard against those persons with authority to make investment decisions and persons undertaking significant influence functions being rewarded for taking inappropriate levels of risk.
+The Firm has adopted a remuneration policy which addresses potential conflicts of interest by taking into account the controls in place to guard against those persons with authority to make investment decisions and persons undertaking significant influence functions being rewarded for taking inappropriate levels of risk.

-The Firm is satisfied that the policies in place are appropriate to its size, internal organization and the nature, scope and complexity of its activities.
+The Firm is satisfied that the policies in place are appropriate to its size, internal organisation and the nature, scope and complexity of its activities.

-The Firm’s Policy is determined by the Remuneration Committee of the Firm, consisting of the three non-executive directors of the Firm and an external member.
-The Remuneration Committee is chaired by the Chairman of OU Endowment Management.
+The Firm’s Policy is determined by the Remuneration Committee, consisting of the five non-executive directors of the Firm.
+The Remuneration Committee is chaired by the Chair of Oxford University Endowment Management Limited.